Table of Contents

 Merging duplicate identities

-Duplicate accounts (multiple Git identities for the same developer) should be merged using the UI:
+Duplicate accounts, such as multiple Git identities belonging to the same developer, should be merged through the LinearB UI:

 - Settings → Users & Teams → ⋮ → Merge Account